 Family members are more likely to volunteer time and effort for the fun parts of a reunion.
 They’re also more willing to volunteer for the pre-planning.
-But many are unwilling to clean up during the event itself as they would rather mingle and enjoy the activities, of course.
+But many are unwilling to clean up during the event. as they would rather mingle and enjoy the activities, of course.
 It makes sense, but that doesn’t change the fact: someone has to clean up.

 Table of Contents